 How RFID Can Benefit Brand Owners and Manufacturers

-Why We All Should Be Interested in RFID
+Why Manufacturers Should Be Interested in RFID

 Since you already sell to retailers, sooner or later you’ll be mandated to RFID tag merchandise.
 It’s no secret that retailers with growing Omni-Channel initiatives see strong benefits with RFID from the DC to receiving to the back room, and the selling floor.
 But, did you know that every RBO (Retail Brand Owner) can also benefit from this empowering technology?
+There are tons of ways How RFID can benefit brand owners & manufacturers.

 When leading retailers publish their plans for implementing RFID, they roll it out by category and region.
 The buyer will send a letter informing you when to begin shipping goods with EPC-compliant RFID tags.
 Depending on the retailer, and your category, you will have a few choices on how to comply.
 If the roll out is partial, you can begin by tagging merchandise in your DC.
 Typically, this is done at a VAS (Value Add Station).
 If the quantities of goods to be tagged represent a major portion of your sales, you may choose to have the products tagged at source.